ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 ### TOC Block

 - The TOC block allows users to name, order, and locate the source files for the system.
-- The input for the `label` serves as the title of the text section and will appear in the Contents dropdown in the reader.
+- The input for the `label` serves as the title of the text section and will appear in both the [contents dropdown](/docs/reading/interface.html#contents) in the reader as well as on the [title bar](/docs/reading/interface.html#title-bar).
 - The `source_path` tells Manifold where to find the file: it's location in the compressed archive or from a remote host.
 If there are no folders within the archive being compressed then the location is simply the name of the file.
 If the file is nested in a folder, it would be `{folder-name}\{filename.extension}` or, for example `part1\chap_1.md`.
 - The `start_section` describes what part of the text the Manifold reader will open to.
 The field can only be used once and can be associated with any section.
 Thus a user can have the reader open to chapter 1 instead of, say, a preface.
 - The `children` tag allows users to nest content.
 This nesting will also be rendered as expected on the Contents dropdown.
-It is important that nested content be spaced in the file as shown above (with indents described by two spaces).
+It is important that nested content be spaced as is shown in the sample above, with each level of nesting described by an indent of two spaces).
+Manifold can render nesting up to three levels in the contents dropdown.

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 In order to be properly processed by the system, the YAML file has to be titled <code>manifest.yml</code>.